Frequently Asked Questions

 If you are not sure whether you are included in the Class, you can ask for free help by calling the settlement administrator at 1-833-777-7763 for more information.
 You can also send an email to [email protected].

-The current projection is that Class Members who purchased a replacement Beacon (between October 1, 2020 and April 12, 2021) will receive a Compensatory Payment of $300, whereas Class Members who did not purchase a replacement Beacon will receive a Compensatory Credit of $50 toward any purchase on the Defendants’ online stores.
+Class Members who purchased a replacement Beacon (between October 1, 2020 and April 12, 2021) will receive a Compensatory Payment of up to $300, whereas Class Members who did not purchase a replacement Beacon will receive a Compensatory Credit of $50 toward any purchase on the Defendants’ online stores.

 Yes.
 Class Members with personal injury claims may receive a Compensatory Payment or a Compensatory Credit from the settlement without jeopardizing any potential claims for personal injury damages.